dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 layout: post
 categories: three.js
 id: 882
-updated: 2021-06-04 12:09:13
+updated: 2021-06-04 12:13:38
-version: 1.14
+version: 1.15
 ---

-There are a number of ways to have control over visibility in threejs such as with this visible property of the obejct3d class or just simple not adding an object to a scene object, or having more than one scene object, so forth and so on.
-This post however will be on making use of the layers property of an object3d instance as a way to go about setting objects to different layers.
-It is then possible to set what layers a camera should draw and then use this as a way to have control over visibility.
+There are a number of ways to have control over visibility in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) such as with this visible property of the obejct3d class or just simple not adding an object to a scene object, or having more than one scene object, so forth and so on.
+This post however will be on making use of the [layers property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D.layers) which contains an instance of the [Layers class](https://threejs.org/docs/index.html#api/en/core/Layers) that can be used as a way to go about setting objects to different layers.
+It is then possible to [set what layers a camera should draw](https://stackoverflow.com/questions/34099808/how-to-make-objects-visible-to-only-one-camera-in-a-three-js-scene) which is then a way to go about having control over the visibility of objects.

 Any object in threejs that is based on the object3d class such as a Mesh, Group, or Camera has a layers property that by default is set to just layer 0.
 When using the render function of a renderer such as the web gl renderer as scene object is passed as the first argument followed by a reference to a camera to use to render a view of the scene.
 When doing so the camera used will only render objects that are enabled for one or more of the layer index values enabled for the camera.